cstrelioff/introduction_to_R_ecology/README.md

 lectures should be coupled with computer lab examples and homework to practice the material.

-I stopped during lecture to demostrate basic operations using the command line as well as Rstudio.
+I stopped during lecture to demonstrate basic operations using the command line as well as Rstudio.
 Given this presentation style, the approximate lecture time was:

-+ Lecture 01: 1 hour 15 mins
++ Lecture 01: 1 hour 15 minutes
 + Lecture 02: 45 minutes
 + Lecture 03: 1 hour
 + Lecture 04: 1 hour

 ## Installation ##

-If you are not a git and/or github user, links to the right allow for you to download a **zip** archive.
+If you are not a git or github user, links to the right allow you to download a **zip** archive.
 If you'd like to develop you own version, fork the repository and play away.
 A clone of the repository on your local machine can be obtained with the usual: